openstack-archive/devstack-gate/README.md

 devstack-vm-update-image.sh script checks out the latest copy of devstack, and then runs the devstack-vm-update-image.py script.
-It boots a new VM from the provider's base image, installs some basic packages (build-essential, python-dev, etc), runs puppet to set up the basic system configuration for the openstack-ci project, and then caches all of the debian and pip packages and test images specified in the devstack repository, and clones the OpenStack project repositories.
+It boots a new VM from the provider's base image, installs some basic packages (build-essential, python-dev, etc) including java so that the machine can run the Jenkins slave agent, runs puppet to set up the basic system configuration for Jenkins slaves in the openstack-ci project, and then caches all of the debian and pip packages and test images specified in the devstack repository, and clones the OpenStack project repositories.
 It then takes a snapshot image of that machine to use when booting the actual test machines.
 When they boot, they will already be configured and have all, or nearly all, of the network accessible data they need.
 Then the template machine is deleted.
 The Jenkins job that does this is devstack-update-vm-image.
 It is a matrix job that runs for all configured providers, and if any of them fail,